A5: Description of the Boards and Standing

 5. Teacher Education Council

-- Review and monitor policies for admission and retention of students in the teacher education program.
+- Review and monitor policies and procedures for admission and retention of students to the teacher education program.

 - Periodically receive from the Education Department a description of the knowledge base for the professional education sequence.

 - Engage in dialogue with the Education Department about current and anticipated issues and trends in teacher preparation programs and how to most effectively address them.

-- Foster the interaction of the Education Department with area K -12 school personnel and secure their advice and support of efforts to prepare teachers for service in Pre-K–12 schools
+- Foster the interaction of the Education Department with area Pre-K -12 school personnel and secure their advice and support of efforts to prepare teachers for service in Pre-K–12 schools

 - Standing Members: